jghoman/awesome-apache-airflow/README.md

 - [Airflow Ditto](https://github.com/angadsingh/airflow-ditto) - An extensible framework to do transformations to an Airflow DAG and convert it into another DAG which is flow-isomorphic with the original DAG, to be able to run it on different environments (e.g. on different clouds, or even different container frameworks - Apache Spark on YARN vs Kubernetes).
 Comes with out-of-the-box support for EMR-to-HDInsight-DAG transforms.
 - [gusty](https://github.com/chriscardillo/gusty) - Create a DAG using any number of YAML, Python, Jupyter Notebook, or R Markdown files that represent individual tasks in the DAG. gusty also configures dependencies, DAGs, and TaskGroups, features support for your local operators, and more.
 A fully containerized demo is available [here](https://github.com/chriscardillo/gusty-demo).
 - [Meltano](https://www.meltano.com) - Open source, self-hosted, CLI-first, debuggable, and extensible ELT tool that embraces [Singer](https://www.singer.io) for extraction and loading, leverages [dbt](https://www.getdbt.com) for transformation, and [integrates with Airflow for orchestration](https://meltano.com/#orchestration).
+- [DAG checks](https://github.com/politools/dag-checks) - The dag-checks consist of checks that can help you in maintaining your Apache Airflow instance.

 ## Meetups
 - [Amsterdam Apache Airflow Meetup](https://www.meetup.com/Amsterdam-Airflow-meetup)